 The development of Lara's character is an integral part of that experience.
 She's a far cry from the stylish adventurer you used to know.
 In the stead of a dolled up gunslinger is a do-what-it-takes female lead who's intelligent and capable.
 It's unsettling to watch her brave some truly disturbing situations--at times, Tomb Raider is more survival horror than action adventure--but she deals with it because death is the only alternative, culminating in her gratifying evolution from a green explorer to a seasoned survivor.
 It's a shame that caliber of character development doesn't extend to the supporting cast.
 Her shipwrecked friends are pretty generic characters who, while rarely annoying, just aren't memorable.

 But Tomb Raider isn't all about fighting.
 It's totally common to spend five minutes exchanging fire with a group of enemies, then go 45 without seeing a soul.
 These breaks in battle are filled with great platforming segments, clever puzzles, and adrenaline-pumping set piece moments, and the pacing throughout is unrivaled by any other game in the genre.
-Even the rate at which Lara obtains new weapons and equipment--like rope arrows that open up new sections of some zones on the island--is admirable, as you'll snag gear right up until the final chapters.
+Even the rate at which Lara obtains new weapons and equipment--like rope arrows that open up new sections of some zones on the island--is admirable, as you snag new gear right up until the final chapters.

 Even if you've never been a huge fan of Lara Croft's fortune-hunting adventures, Tomb Raider is sure to impress.
 Its expert sense of pacing, captivating setting, and dark tone create a truly memorable experience that's further enhanced by an immense level of detail.
 Lara Croft, the old Lara Croft, is dead.
-In place of a dolled-up gunslinger is a do-what-it-takes survivor--and we hope she hasn't had her fill of adventuring just yet.
+In place of a dolled-up gunslinger is a do-what-it-takes survivor--and I hope she hasn't had her fill of adventuring just yet.